LASER-UMASS/CausalTesting_ICSE20/artifact_documentation/README.md

 This is the artifact for the paper *"Causal Testing: Understanding Defects' Root Causes"*.
 This artifact facilitates the use of Holmes for debugging defects and re-use of the implementation and/or artifacts in other research studies.

-## What is included in the artifact?
+## What is included in this artifact?

 Our artifact includes the following: